WebSocket API

 nodeId: window.our.node, // this is set if the /our.js script is present in index.html

-processId: "my_package:my_package:template.os",
+processId: "my-package:my-package:template.os",

 onOpen: (_event, api) => {